ddsimoes/sd2-kotlin/README.md

 Status: DRAFT / alpha.
 The format and tooling may change.

 This repository contains a Kotlin parser and small tools for the SD2 data format.
-The goal is a readable, minimal syntax to describe structured data.
+The goal is a readable, minimal syntax to describe structured data and small domain-specific configurations.

+Why SD2?
+- Context-free grammar with explicit structure (no indentation rules, no schema-dependent parsing).
+- Small but expressive value model: primitives, lists/maps, tuples, constructors, temporal types.
+- First-class support for foreign code blocks and type-tagged constructors (`sql@`, `sh@`, `regex@`).
+- Tabular arrays for compact, in-document tables.

+For a deeper discussion of motivation and trade-offs, see [WHY.md](WHY.md).
-For the full specification see `sd2-spec.md`.
+For the full specification see [sd2-spec.md](sd2-spec.md).
 This README focuses on the core format with simple examples.

 Basics
 - A document is a sequence of elements.